cjratcliff/ml-compiled/docs/linear_algebra.rst

 Spectral radius
 =====================
-The maximum of the magnitudes of the eigenvalues.
+The maximum of the magnitudes of the `eigenvalues <https://ml-compiled.readthedocs.io/en/latest/linear_algebra.html#eigenvalues-and-eigenvectors>`_.

 Spectrum
 ==============
-The set of eigenvalues of a matrix.
+The set of `eigenvalues <https://ml-compiled.readthedocs.io/en/latest/linear_algebra.html#eigenvalues-and-eigenvectors>`_ of a matrix.

 System of Linear Equations (SLE)
 ======================================